Support

 What support looks like

 Support doesn’t start with forms or interviews.
 It starts with being around people who understand.
 For many survivors, the most helpful thing isn’t advice or intervention.
-It’s being in a room, or an online space, where you don’t have to explain the basics of what happened to you.
+It’s being in a group where you don’t have to explain the basics of what happened to you.

 Some people talk.
 Others sit quietly.
 Some come regularly.
 Others check in occasionally.
 There’s no right way to do it.